 The beheading of a 13 year old girl in Tamil Nadu is another example of caste based violence perpetuated against women.
 In this article CNN quotes Jayna Kothari who argues for looking at these crimes in an intersectional way: as caste and gender based violence.

 We invite applications for The CLPR Equality Fellowship.
 The CLPR Equality Fellowship is a paid, two-year opportunity which will be awarded to 6 young lawyers keen to pursue the practice of public interest law on a full-time basis.
-Last Date to Apply: November 30, 2018
+Application Deadline: December 30, 2018, 5PM IST

 The recent gruesome report of the beheading of a minor SC girl in Tamil Nadu for rejecting the advances of an upper caste male once again throws the issue of caste discrimination into sharp focus.
 Women from Scheduled Castes and Scheduled Tribes are particularly vulnerable to discrimination and violence due to the intersection caste and gender.
 Despite this, we note that crimes against SC and ST women are viewed as either caste based crimes or sex based crimes.
 Further, while data on caste based crimes is readily available in the NCRB reports, which we have analysed in our previous posts I, II and III, disaggregated data on crimes against women is not presented.